arpitbbhayani/abloom/README.md

 abloom
 ===

 `abloom` is a pure Go implementation of Bloom Filter.
+The implementation supports the following Bloom Filters

+- Simple Bloom Filter
+- Deletable Bloom Filter

 ## Installation